Product Add-ons for our Document Security products

 Safeguard PDF Portable can work in both offline (no Internet connection for the user is required), and online mode where USB sticks can be updated on-the-fly with new documents, keys, and access rights.
 The licensing control is that whoever has the USB device has use of the license(s) granted.

 One use of the USB system is the bulk issuing of conference documentation where all the materials can be published on one USB stick and circulated with the conference welcome pack.
 You can also publish collections of documents onto USB but only license parts of them at a time to customers – thus saving replication costs.

 |E-commerce API – Automate user account creation & access rights|

 Automate user account creation and document access

 Ecommerce integration allows for full automation between your web sales process (payment system) and the issuing of licenses and document access.

 It can also be used within an organization to enable administrators to easily add user access without having to use the Safeguard administration system (i.e. a full administrator of the system).

 Instead of having to manually enter user details into the administration system (user name, email address, protected files they are entitled to view, etc.), the ecommerce module allows these details to be sent automatically from your ecommerce system to the Locklizard administration system, so no manual input is required.
 Users therefore do not experience any unnecessary delay in receiving their license codes, and can view your protected files as soon as they have paid.
 This is suitable for organizations processing more than 20 sales a day.

-You or your web developer integrate with the Locklizard ecommerce module from your ecommerce system of choice, or you can separately purchase ecommerce plug-ins for common shopping cart systems (e.g. Magento, XCart, opencart) from Proexe who also provide integration services, or concrete5 plugins from Mesuva.
+You or your web developer integrate with the Locklizard ecommerce module from your ecommerce system of choice, or you can separately purchase ecommerce plug-ins for common shopping cart systems (e.g. Magento, XCart, opencart, Woocommerce, WordPress) from Proexe who also provide integration services, and concrete5 plugins from Mesuva.

 Shopping Cart System Demo